-When an individual is unconscious or otherwise unable to make their own decisions, they can lose control over the decisions that are made on their behalf.
+When someone is unconscious or otherwise unable to make their own decisions, they can lose control over the decisions that are made on their behalf.
 This includes healthcare decisions related to forensic exams (ex: rape kits) and life-sustaining treatment.
 The individual may also become incapable of handling their own daily affairs, leaving issues such as managing finances and care of children in unknown hands.
-This can be particularly scary for survivors who experience sexual abuse at the hands of their next of kin, because their abuser may then be in charge of making important life-altering decisions.
-This undesired situation can be avoided by creating and signing some important documents.

 - Advance Healthcare Directive (also called a Living Will).
-A healthcare directive is a document in which you specifically state which medical treatments or procedures you want or do not want under certain situations.
-For example, you may indicate that you want certain life-sustaining medical treatment to be administered for a certain length of time before being withdrawn, or that you do not want to undergo certain medical procedures, such as kidney dialysis or the administration of artificial nutrition through feeding tubes.
+A healthcare directive is a document in which you specifically state which medical treatments or procedures you do or do not want under certain situations.
+For example, you may indicate that you want certain life-sustaining medical treatment to be administered for a certain length of time before being withdrawn, or that you do not want to undergo certain medical procedures regardless of the situation.

 - Durable Power of Attorney for Healthcare.
 In the event of a circumstance not covered by your healthcare directive, another adult must be appointed to make medical decisions on your behalf.
 A power of attorney for healthcare allows you to designate who will be in charge of making these decisions.
 Without a power of attorney for healthcare, decision-making power rests with someone determined by law to be your next of kin.
 With a power of attorney for healthcare, you can be sure that the person making decisions on your behalf if someone you trust.